Updated: May 2nd, 2020

 - The business model is sustainable

-- Most people earn far below minimum wage, to fund the few at the top
+- Most people earn far below minimum wage, to fund the minority at the top

-Another common misconception is that multi level marketing is a scam or pyramid scheme.
+Another common misconception I come across is that the multilevel marketing business model is a pyramid scheme.
 It’s not.
-They do leverage the same ‘multi level’ recruiting system as a pyramid scheme, but there are legitimate mlm companies out there.
+They do leverage the same ‘multi level’ recruiting system as a pyramid scheme, but there are some legitimate MLM companies out there.